FDK 6.9.5, 6.9.6, and 6.9.7: Known issues and minor bugs have been fixed.

 A single app can be present in multiple locations on the same page.
 In addition, a location may open up one or more modals.
 The locations and modals can be thought of as separate instances of the app and can be resized, closed, and communicate with each other.
 The app framework provides instance APIs to enable these use cases.
 Please refer to the documentation for more details.

 Introduced support for Serverless capability in CLI v4.0.0 and higher.
 This capability enables building apps that run in response to events such as Freshservice product, app setup, and external events.

-Extended event APIs to support custom ticket fields on both New Ticket page and Ticket Details page.
-Added new interface APIs to support set value for Change properties in New Change page and Change Details page.
+Extended event methods to support custom ticket fields on both New Ticket page and Ticket Details page.
+Added new interface methods to support set value for Change properties in New Change page and Change Details page.

 Extended Interface APIs for: